holdenmad/cookbook-group4/README.md

 6. Use google drawings to figure out layout
 7. Use Bootstrap CDN for styling (try to use as much as possible)

-## Tasks
-1. Make skeleton of HTML
-2. Figure out CSS tags that we need
-3. Make menu and search bar
-4. Make grid

 ## Layout Front Page
 1. Header: